-Advertising you are from lots of money, or have something to fall back on if your job with a large law firm does not work out is a huge mistake.
+Advertising you are from lots of money or have something to fall back on if your job with a large law firm does not work out is a huge mistake.
 In most law firms' experience, independently wealthy people are likely to leave when the job becomes difficult.

-4. Inappropriate Word Usage, Tone and Mistakes With Dates
+4. Inappropriate Word Usage, Tone, and Mistakes With Dates

-When someone reads your resume, they can tell a lot about the type of attorney you would be by the words that you use.
+When someone reads your resume, he can tell a lot about the type of attorney you would be by the words that you use.
 Here are some crazy things I have seen that you should not be doing:

 - Using giant words that not everyone knows.
 Attorneys are paid to communicate clearly and concisely.
-Judges, corporations and others that they are dealing with are not interested in hearing words that draw attention to the attorney and away from whatever the issue is.
+Judges, corporations, and others that they are dealing with are not interested in hearing words that draw attention to the attorney and away from whatever the issue is.
 Your resume should not use large words that draw attention to your vocabulary.
 No one cares.
 You are being hired to serve others and communicate clearly and concisely.

 - Too many words.
 Many attorneys love to write and talk.
 No one wants to read a long diatribe of a resume that goes into unnecessary detail about you in a ton of words.
 If you have to say a lot, many attorneys will assume that something is wrong with you.
 You need to communicate in your resume with brevity and make it easy for people to read and understand.
 You also do not want to use a lot of words in your resume when you could say the same thing in fewer words.
-Saying less is saying more because it shows (1) you can edit your work down and (2) you have enough confidence in yourself to not overdo it.
+Saying less is saying more because it shows (1) you can edit your work and (2) you have enough confidence in yourself to not overdo it.

 - Including testimonials in the body of your resume.
 Quotes from superiors and others should not go in your resume.
 Quotes from reviews often go in peoples' resumes as well.
 Not a good idea.
 This makes you look desperate for attention.
 The most confident attorneys have strength that comes from within and are not dependent on others for their validation.

 - Using words the wrong way (or misspelling them).
 Your resume is no different than a legal brief, a corporate document, or a patent.
 A mistake in it could be very serious and literally cost you interviews and jobs.
 Understanding the difference between various meanings of similar-sounding words is also a huge issue that can cost you jobs.
-Here are some of the biggest screw-ups I see that have hurt attorneys (that are never caught by spell-checkers and make you look dumb):
+Here are some of the biggest screw-ups I see that have hurt attorneys that are never caught by spell-checkers and make you look dumb: